-Residents oppose unpopular waste transfer center proposal near Family Arena unattractive to nearby residents, and would have damaged property values in the area for years to come.
+Residents oppose unpopular waste transfer center proposal near Family Arena

-Over the years, residents of the City of Saint Charles have seen multiple proposals for redevelopment of adjacent properties, including portions of the "old quarry" site across the street from the Phase II development.
-The private developments proposed over the years were
+Over the years, residents of the City of Saint Charles have seen multiple proposals for redevelopment of adjacent properties, including portions of the "old quarry" site across the street from the development.
+The private developments proposed over the years were unattractive to nearby residents, and would have damaged property values in the area for years to come.